felipecastrosales/contacts/README.md

 <p align="center">
    A Contact Book made with Flutter. 💙<br>
-   A Contact Application, using <a href="https://pub.dev/packages/sqflite">sqflite</a>, where you can create, consult, edit and delete, you can also organize them from A-Z, or from Z-A, put photos (from gallery), and email in your contacts.
+   A Contact Application, using <a href="https://pub.dev/packages/sqflite">sqflite</a>, a packpage from Flutter.
+Where you can create, consult, edit and delete, also organize them from A-Z, or from Z-A, put photos (from gallery) and email in your contacts.<br>
+   This application is in version 1.2.
 </p>

 ---